 PLEASE READ BELOW

-*****Due to Covid 19 and social distancing I will not be having home visits until restrictions have relaxed so if you absolutely need to do a home visit for allergy concerns then you will need to wait until you are able to do so.****
+*****Due to Covid 19 and social distancing I will not be having home visits until restrictions have relaxed so if you need to do a home visit for allergy concerns then you will need to wait until you are able to do so before purchasing a kitten.****

 Please take some time to read though the website for answers to your questions before contacting as most are already answered throughout the site.